Optimizing dev server startup times for large monorepos

 Diagnosing the Monorepo Startup Stall

 When a workspace exceeds 500 packages, the dev server initialization frequently hangs during the dependency pre-bundling phase.
 This manifests as a prolonged vite:deps log trace where the optimizer attempts to resolve transitive dependencies across package boundaries.
-Understanding how the Vite Module Graph and Dependency Resolution handles workspace symlinks is critical to isolating the bottleneck.
+Understanding how Vite Module Graph and Dependency Resolution handles workspace symlinks is critical to isolating the bottleneck.

-Error Signature
+Error signature

-- CLI Output Pattern:
+- CLI output pattern:

-Engineering Steps
+Engineering steps

 - Capture resolution latency:

-DEBUG=vite:deps vite dev 2>&1 | grep 'Optimizing dependencies' - Identify packages triggering synchronous CJS-to-ESM conversion by filtering for
+DEBUG=vite:deps npx vite dev 2>&1 | grep 'optimizing' - Identify packages triggering synchronous CJS-to-ESM conversion by filtering for

-transformingorbundlingstalls in the debug stream. - Verify symlink integrity across workspace boundaries:
+transformingorbundlingentries in the debug stream. - Verify symlink integrity across workspace boundaries:

 ls -la node_modules/@internal